tradersnow222/1inch-educational-resources/docs/educational-resources/Basic/how-to-stake/How to Stake.md

-﻿**How to stake:**

-First connect your wallet.
+﻿First connect your wallet.
 Then click on the “DAO” tab, followed by “Staking”.

 ![](DAODropdown.jpeg)